the-write-one/Git_Tutorial/README.md

 <img src="clone/11_New_Pull_Request.png" width="600">

 3. On the **Compare changes** page select **compare across forks**.
-Note: the additional **head repository** selector now appears and contains a list of the repository forks.
-Select your project in **head repository** selector, and the branch in **compare** (`master` by default).
+Note: the additional **head repository** selector now appears and contains a list of existing repository forks.
+Select your project in **head repository**, and the branch in **compare** (`master` by default).

 <img src="clone/12_Compare_Across_Forks.png" width="600">

-4. Review the highlighted changes.
+4. Review the changes corresponding to the selection.
 Then click the **Create pull request** button.

 <img src="clone/13_Compare_Changes.png" width="600">

 5. Fill out the pull request **Title** and **Comment**.
 Finally, select either **Create pull request** or **Create draft pull request** to complete the pull request.

-> 💡 If a draft pull request is created, you have an opportunity to review and edit the request before the final submission.
+> 💡 If a draft pull request is created, you have an opportunity to preview and edit the request before the final submission.

 <img src="clone/14_Comments.png" width="600">